 You will meet:

-The Royal Devon and Exeter is a teaching hospital so you may meet medical students and junior doctors during your visit to the CF clinic.
+The Royal Devon University Hospital (Exeter) is a teaching hospital so you may meet medical students and junior doctors during your visit to the CF clinic.

 We ask that you keep a record of your future appointments with us, and let us know with as much notice as possible if you are unable to attend – at least 72 hours notice for routine appointments, and at least one week for an annual review.
 By cancelling your appointment ahead of time we will be able to offer the appointment to another person and ensure a smooth and efficient running of the service.
+Call CF appointments directly on 01392 406493 or email the team .
 Thank you for your help with this.

 Children with cystic fibrosis may be admitted to hospital for a variety of reasons including: